eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/conditions.md

     }

-**Note**: Do not confuse the `nonempty` *condition* described here and which takes the form `nonempty attribute` with the [`nonempty` *operator*](../../operator/nonempty) which takes form `attribute nonempty`.
+**Note**: Do not confuse the `nonempty` *condition* described here and which takes the form `nonempty t` with the [`nonempty` *operator*](../../operator/nonempty) which takes form `t nonempty`.

 ### `if (satisfies ...)`